thevietto/Jasmine-Email-Testing-Template/README.md

 # Overview

-This is a simple template for testing email inbox with [Jasmine Framework](https://jasmine.github.io/).
+This is a simple template for email automation testing with [Jasmine Framework](https://jasmine.github.io/).
 I am using [mail-listener2](https://github.com/chirag04/mail-listener2) as an email client.

 # Setup